microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraServicePrincipalOwner.md

 ## Description

-the Add-EntraServicePrincipalOwner cmdlet adds an owner to a service principal in Microsoft Entra ID.
+the Add-EntraServicePrincipalOwner cmdlet Adds an owner to a service principal in Microsoft Entra ID.

 ## Examples